What Happens in a Wrongful Death Lawsuit?

 When people are injured in an accident, they often have a viable personal injury claim against the at-fault party for causing their injuries.
 Usually the injured person is the one who initiates the lawsuit and, thereafter, collects the damages if the lawsuit prevails.
 However, when accident victims die as a result of their injuries, the process for asserting their personal injury claim is a bit different.
 This is because the injured person has unfortunately passed away and no longer needs monetary compensation for himself or herself.
 However, that person’s surviving family members may need monetary compensation because of their loss.
-Here, we discuss what it means to assert a personal injury lawsuit on a decedent’s behalf in Florida.
+In today’s blog, we answer the most commonly asked questions about what happens in a wrongful death lawsuit.

 What is a Wrongful Death Lawsuit?